visual-trials/flowify/flow_static/flowify_algorithm_description.md

     * For elements that contain splitters (If/For) and for elements that can contain joiners (Catch/Function/Update/Done), we should detrmine whether the varsInScopeChanged is true.
         * Basicly, we need to know whether a var was changed between the **split** and **join** (by *either* side)
         * Only if the variable was **changed by either side** OR if the **join was assymetric**, should you build a path through all previousElements of **both sides**.
+            * We do this by first adding a joiner and then building a path from that joining into both sides
+            * When we reach a point where a splitter should be added (If/For) we add a one
+            * If we start entering a parent again and varsInScopeChanged was not filled, we add a passthrough
+            * Note: whenever we add a splitter, joiner or passthrough we:
+                * add it to the lastChangedVariable of the (exiting?)parent
+                * set varsInScopeChanged to all (exiting?)parents until the point where varsInScopeAvailable is not true for the variable anymore